Antique French sweet box from the early 19th century

 Description

 Ancient French candy box from the early 19th century, round in shape, featuring a depiction of a woman against a rural landscape background, under a tree with a castle in the distance.
 In good condition, with minimal color loss on the edges.
-The box is entirely made of cardboard, with two brass rings at the ends and printed, gold cardboard ribbons on the edges.
+The box is entirely made of cardboard, with two brass rings at the ends and printed, gold paper ribbons on the edges.
 The decoration is created using the verre églomisé technique, meaning it is an aquarelle print preserved under glass.
 France, early 19th century.

 Confectionery products were sold wholesale, but soon exclusive items were created for parties and celebrations; among these are Boite à Dragées (fancy boxes for confetti), which we present in this collection.
 These boxes feature fixed verre églomisé decorations depicting romantic or rural scenes.
-Made of cardboard, they have a border decorated with printed and gilded paper ribbons with Greek or leafy motifs; the interior can be divided into compartments.
+Made of cardboard, they have a decorated edge with printed and gilded paper ribbons with Greek or leafy motifs; the interior can be divided into compartments.
 All of these were produced in France between the late 18th century and the early decades of the 19th century.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is a growing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
 It’s a nod to history, craftsmanship, and the design of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.